Carbon Monoxide Safety

 - Get everyone out of the building, including pets

 - Call 911 or your local emergency number

 If you are unable to leave your home, move next to an open window or an open door.
 Don’t return to the area until you’re sure it’s safe—if you’re not sure, wait for the fire department or Fortis BC to tell you everything is OK.

 A licensed gas contractor can tell you if your gas appliances (your stove, furnace, fireplace, etc.) and venting systems are in good working order.
 Find a licensed gas contractor and book an inspection here.

-When choosing a CO alarm, look for a certification mark from a certification body accredited by the Standards Council of Canada, and is considered acceptable in BC.
+When choosing a CO alarm, look for a certification mark from a certification body accredited by the Standards Council of Canada.
 Then:

-- Follow the manufacturer’s installation instructions that in most cases say to put your CO alarms in the hallway outside your bedrooms and on each level of your home.
+- Follow the manufacturer’s installation instructions.
+We recommend installing your CO alarms in the hallway outside your bedrooms and on each level of your home.

 Note that CO alarm units with sealed lithium batteries require no battery replacement or maintenance.

-Never ignore the sound of a CO alarm
+Never ignore the sound of a carbon monoxide alarm

-Make sure you know the difference between an alarm sound versus the low battery or end of life warning.
+Make sure you know the difference between an alarm sound versus a low battery or end-of-life warning.